duzejie/duzejie/docs/IC/0 Modern Digital IC design flow.md

 	- Functional verification

 - [[Digital Back-End]] 后端
-	- [[Physical design]]: This step takes the RTL, and a library of available logic gates (standard cell library), and creates a chip design.
+	- [[docs/IC/28-物理实现/Physical design]]: This step takes the RTL, and a library of available logic gates (standard cell library), and creates a chip design.
 This step involves use of IC layout editor, layout and floor planning, figuring out which gates to use, defining places for them, and wiring (clock timing synthesis, routing) them together.
 		- [Floorplanning]( https://en.wikipedia.org/wiki/Floorplan_ (microelectronics) "Floorplan (microelectronics)"): The RTL of the chip is assigned to gross regions of the chip, input/output (I/O) pins are assigned and large objects (arrays, cores, etc.) are placed.
 		-   [Placement](https://en.wikipedia.org/wiki/Placement_(EDA) "Placement (EDA)"): The gates in the netlist are assigned to nonoverlapping locations on the die area.
 		-   Logic/placement refinement: Iterative logical and placement transformations to close performance and power constraints.